troglobit/xplugd/README.md

 srandrd - simple randr daemon
 =============================

-srandrd is a simple daemon that executes a command when the xorg output changes, i.e. a monitor is plugged on or is unplugged.  srandrd forks to the background by default and exits when the X server exits.
+`srandrd` is a simple daemon that detects when amonitor is plugged in or is unplugged.
+It is very useful in combination with lightweight setups, e.g. when running a simple X window manager like [Awesome][1].

-USAGE
+Usage
 -----

     srandrd [option] /path/to/script [optional script args]

-OPTIONS
+Options
 -------

     -h  Show help and exit